turingschool/front-end-curriculum/lessons/module-1/html-1.md

 * Understand what Developer Tools are and how can you use them
 * Create semantic forms including labels, inputs, and buttons

+## Prep

+Students should spend 15-20 minutes reading, watching, and completing the content in the [Chrome Dev Tools](./chrome-dev-tools) resource before attending class.

 ## Vocabulary

 - `HTML` HyperText Markup Language